alawryaguila/multi-view-AE/docs/source/documentation/parameter_configurations.rst

 .. code-block:: python

         prior:
-          _target_: multiae.base.distributions.Normal
+          _target_: multiviewae.base.distributions.Normal
           loc: 0
           scale: 1

-The prior can take the form of a univariate gaussian, ``multiae.base.distributions.Normal``, or multivariate gaussian, ``multiae.base.distributions.MultivariateNormal``,  with diagonal covariance matrix with variances given by the ``scale`` parameter.
+The prior can take the form of a univariate gaussian, ``multiviewae.base.distributions.Normal``, or multivariate gaussian, ``multiviewae.base.distributions.MultivariateNormal``,  with diagonal covariance matrix with variances given by the ``scale`` parameter.

 Trainer
 ^^^^^